-Assisant director and supervising art director, Beatrice Fairfax, 1915-16
+Assistant director and supervising art director, Beatrice Fairfax, 1916

-- Beatrice Fairfax, 15-episode action serial (Wharton Incorporated, released 7 Aug 1916).
+Beatrice Fairfax,, 15-episode action serial (Wharton Incorporated, released 7 Aug 1916).
 Directed and produced by Theodore and Leopold Wharton.
-Scenario written by Basil Dickey.
-Cinematography by Levi Bacon (episodes 3, 5, 10 and 15), John K. Holbrook, Ray June, William Plyes and Lew Tree.
+Scenarios written by Basil Dickey.
+Cinematography by Levi Bacon (episodes 3, 5, 10 and 15), John K. Holbrook, Ray June, William Plyes, and Lew Tree.
 Art direction by E. Douglas Bingham and Archelaus D. Chadwick.
-Assistant directors James Gordon, Robin H. Townley and Will H. Bradley (as William Bradley).
+Assistant directors James Gordon, Robin H. Townley, Will H. Bradley (as William Bradley).
 Distributed by International Film Service / Pathé Exchange (William Randolph Hearst’s newsreel distribution companies).

 Episode 12: Curiosity, 23 Oct 1916.

 Episode 14: The Hidden Menace, 13 Nov 1916.

 Episode 15: Wrist Watches, 13 Nov 1916.

 Ref: ‘Beatrice Fairfax ready for public on August 28,’ Motion Picture News, vol 14 no 10 (9 Sep 1916), pg 1564; Daniel Blum, Pictorial History of the Silent Screen, 1953; Kalton C. Lahue, Continued next week: a history of the moving picture serial, 1964, pp 168, 283; Raymond William Stedman, The serials: suspense and drama by installment, 1971, pg 38; Bambace, pg xxi; website – imdb.com; website – ithacamademovies.com; website – serialsquadron.com; website – silentera.com.